Welcome to the JoyKey Blog

 My routine has changed many times over the decades.
 I like to continually add new routines to keep me on my toes and keep a feeling of freshness in the practice room.

-When I first began playing principal horn with the Cologne Radio Symphony Orchestra as it was called then, the highest note that I could play reliably and securely was the top Bb.
+When I first began playing principal horn with the Cologne Radio Symphony Orchestra as it was then called, the highest note that I could play reliably and securely was the top Bb.
 During the two auditions I did to get the position, I was lucky to nail the high C in the Siegfried Horn Call both times.

 I also couldn’t do lip trills nor double or triple tongue.

-Because at first I had a very quick single tongue, I neglected to develop my double and triple tonguing.
+I had a very quick single tongue, so I neglected to develop my double and triple tonguing.

 The demands made on the soloist in the Britten Serenade finally forced me to address this deficit in my playing.
 Again, about six weeks of applied practice using the da ga, da ga, and da ga da, ga da ga, da ga da, ga da ga patterns solved the issue.